JackBawer/clone/README.md

 # clone
 To be cloned.
-I am clone to be cloned.
+I am a clone to be cloned.
 Please clone me.